luisnmartins/feup-comp/README.md

 ## Testsuite and test infrastructure

 There is a script that iterates through each file from working folder and runs all the necessary commands to compile and execute each yal file.
+Some of the files in testsuite folder have errors so it output the error and for some of them an exception is throw because .j file is not created.

 PS: It does not work with files which filename and module name are different because the generated class file filename is the same as the class name.